Learn how to use and maximize the cash back rewards program on the Bank of America Cash Rewards card.

 The feature that really sets the Bank America Cash Rewards card apart from other cash back cards is an added bonus for Bank of America customers.
 If you have $20,000 or more in a qualifying Bank of America, Merrill account, you can register for the Preferred Rewards program and boost your rewards rate.
 Depending on your Preferred Rewards status, you could boost your earning rate by up to 75% on all purchases.

 |Preferred Rewards tier||Rewards boost||Choice category cash back rate||Grocery store/wholesale club cash back rate||Other|

 How to maximize the Bank of America Cash Rewards card

-- Use the card for all your gas, grocery store and wholesale store purchases, to earn bonus cash back.
+- Use the card for all your choice category, grocery store and wholesale store purchases, to earn bonus cash back.

-- Hit the gas station before you go to the grocery store.
+- Hit the gas station (or another category of choice) before you go to the grocery store.
 You can easily max out the $2,500 spending cap each quarter, so make sure you earn cash back on the most valuable category of spend first.

-- Rotate your card with a card that offers a bonus on other categories of purchases, such as travel or restaurants, or with a flat-rate card that offers more than 1 percent back on every purchase.
-For instance, you can use the Citi Double Cash card – which earns up to 2 percent cash back on every purchase (1 percent when you make a purchase and another 1 percent when you pay your statement on time) – to pay for items that don’t fall under the gas, grocery or wholesale store categories.
+- Rotate your card with a card that offers a bonus on other categories of purchases or with a flat-rate card that offers more than 1% back on every purchase.
+For instance, you can use the Citi Double Cash card – which earns up to 2% cash back on every purchase (1% when you make a purchase and another 1% when you pay your statement on time) – to pay for items that don’t fall under the bonus categories.